utilmeta/utype/docs/en/guide/func.md

 In the example, we used the `aiohttp` library to make asynchronous HTTP requests, and used `fetch_urls` to aggregate several asynchronous request tasks to avoid network I/O blocking.

-The interface of our request `'https://httpbin.org/get'` will return the parameter information of the request in JSON.
+API `'https://httpbin.org/get'` will return the parameter information of the request in JSON.
 In the `fetch()` function, we only convert the result to a string, but in the `fetch_urls()` function, we use `Dict[str, dict]` to annotate the result type.
-The JSON string in the response will be converted to the Python dictionary, and finally we can directly use the key value to access the corresponding element for output.
+The JSON string in the response will be converted to the Python dictionary, and finally we can directly use the key value to access the corresponding items for output.

 That is to say, whether it is a synchronous function or an asynchronous function, the use of `@utype.parse` + type declaration can guarantee the type safety of function calls.

 ### Generator function

-The utype also supports the use `yield` of the generator function.
+utype also supports generator function using `yield`.
 The generator can temporarily store the execution state of the function, optimize memory usage, and implement many mechanisms that cannot be implemented by ordinary functions, such as constructing an infinite loop list.
 Let’s first use an example to see how the return value of the generator function is declared.

 ```python
 import utype